AKVorrat/ueberwachungspaket.at/CONTRIBUTING.md

 * PRs need to be filed against the beta branch.
 * Supporters ("Unterstützer") need to be added in correct alphabetical order (with the exception of the first entry in the list).
+* Supporter logos need to be 400px wide and have a white background color.
 * This project uses tabs (ts=4), not spaces.